exasol/exasol-testcontainers/doc/system_requirements.md

 #### Waiting for Bucket Content Synchronization
 `req~waiting-for-bucket-content-synchronization~1`

-ETC allows users to wait for bucket contents to be synchronized on a single node after uploading a file.
+ETC allows integrators to wait for bucket contents to be synchronized on a single node after uploading a file.

 Rationale:

 Files uploaded to Bucket FS are not immediately usable due to internal synchronization mechanisms.
-For integration tests it is necessary that users can rely on the file to be available in a bucket before running tests that depend on it.
+For integration tests it is necessary that integrators can rely on the file to be available in a bucket before running tests that depend on it.

 Covers: